 Workers usually cover up the burns with black zinc oxide, which matches the orcas’ skin.
 Although zinc oxide is also used as sunblock, it’s usually put on the orcas once they’re already burned so the public can’t see how hurt they are.

 People stole him because they knew they could sell him to a company like SeaWorld for a lot of money.
-He’s been trapped in a tank at the park, away from his whole family, for the past 30 years.
+He was trapped in a tank at the park for the last 25 years of his life.

-Orcas aren’t the only ones at SeaWorld who are in danger—the human trainers are, too.
-There are reports of more than 100 cases of orca aggression at SeaWorld parks, some of which have led to human injuries and even death.
+Orcas aren’t the only ones at SeaWorld who are in danger—there are reports of more than 100 cases of orca aggression at SeaWorld parks, some of which have led to human injuries and even death.